SRISAILAM TRAVEL GUIDE

 Winter: Maximum - 30°C & Minimum - 15°C

-At a distance of 160 km from Nandyal, 181 km from Kurnool, 229 km from Hyderabad, 263 km from Vijayawada and 527 km from Bangalore, Srisailam is one of the most important pilgrimage centers of Lord Shiva in India, and one of the twelve Jyotirlingas.
-It is situated on the banks of River Krishna in Kurnool district of Andhra Pradesh.
-Srisailam is one of the most popular weekend getaways from Hyderabad.
+At a distance of 160 km from Nandyal, 181 km from Kurnool, 229 km from Hyderabad, 263 km from Vijayawada and 527 km from Bangalore, Srisailam is one of the twelve Jyotirlingas of Lord Shiva situated on the banks of River Krishna in Kurnool district of Andhra Pradesh.
+It is one of the most important pilgrimage centers of Lord Shiva in India and also one of the top Places to visit in Andhra.
+Srisailam is also one of the most popular weekend getaways from Hyderabad.